Saudi Arabia says resolution of Gulf dispute seems within reach

 In a Twitter post, Qatar’s foreign minister, Sheikh Mohammed bin Abdulrahman Al-Thani, welcomed the Kuwaiti statement as “an imperative step” towards resolving the rift.

+United Nations Secretary-General Antonio Guterres is encouraged by the Kuwait statement and hopes all countries involved work together to formally resolve their differences, U.N. spokesman Stephane Dujarric said.

+Iran’s Foreign Minister Mohammad Javad Zarif in a Twitter post said he hoped Gulf reconciliation “contributes to stability and political and economic development for all peoples of our region.”

-He had earlier told the Rome online conference that Doha hoped “things will move in the right direction right now” but that any resolution should be “holistic” and based on mutual respect for sovereignty, including in foreign policy.
+The Qatari minister earlier told the Rome conference that Doha hoped “things will move in the right direction” but that any resolution should be based on mutual respect for sovereignty, including in foreign policy.

-The other four nations accuse Doha of supporting terrorism.
-Qatar denies the charges and says the boycott aims to undermine its sovereignty.

-Qatar had been set 13 demands, ranging from closing Al Jazeera television and shuttering a Turkish base to cutting links to the Muslim Brotherhood and downgrading ties with Iran, which shares a giant gas field with Qatar.
+Doha had been set 13 demands, ranging from closing Al Jazeera television and shuttering a Turkish base to cutting links to the Muslim Brotherhood and downgrading ties with Iran, which shares a significant gas field with Qatar.

-Reporting by Ghaida Ghantous and Maher Chmaytelli in Dubai, Crispian Balmer in Rome, Ahmed Hagagy in Kuwait, Alaa Swilam in Cairo and Humeyra Pamuk in Washington; Editing by Clarence Fernandez, Toby Chopra and Timothy Heritage
+Reporting by Ghaida Ghantous and Maher Chmaytelli in Dubai, Crispian Balmer in Rome, Ahmed Hagagy in Kuwait, Alaa Swilam in Cairo, Humeyra Pamuk in Washington and Michelle Nichols in New York; Editing by Toby Chopra, Timothy Heritage and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.